-Student progress toward the achievement of these goals is measured through the contents of an electronic portfolio, required of all English majors, and a competency exam administered in the Senior year.
+Student progress toward the achievement of these goals is measured through the contents of an electronic portfolio, required of all English majors.
 Students who intend to teach English in high school should refer to the School of Education for information on the Secondary Teacher Certification program.